RetroPie/RetroPie-Docs/docs/Runcommand.md

 ## Adding custom launching images

 Since 4.0.3 the runcommand can show a custom "launching" image instead of the traditional dialog infobox.
 The custom launching images must be placed at `/opt/retropie/configs/SYSTEM_NAME/` and named as "launching.jpg" or "launching.png".
-But be aware that if "Launch Menu Art" is enabled, the scaped box art image takes precedence.
+But be aware that if "Launch Menu Art" is enabled, the scraped box art image takes precedence.

 Example: if you have a cool NES related image and want to show it right before launching a NES game, you have to name the image file as `/opt/retropie/configs/nes/launching.jpg`.